astsu777/dotfiles/config/openbox/README.md

 # Running Openbox
 If you don't use a login manager, you can start the graphical environment with the *startx* command (package "*xorg-xinit*" required) and a properly configured *.xinitrc* file.
 If you want some inspiration for your *.xinitrc*, you can check out [mine](https://github.com/GSquad934/dotfiles/blob/master/config/X11/xinitrc).

 If you use a login manager (such as *lightdm*), the Openbox package installation should have already created a *.desktop* file necessary for the login manager.
-Otherwise, make sure to create a *leftwm.desktop* file in */usr/share/xsessions/*.
+Otherwise, make sure to create a *openbox.desktop* file in */usr/share/xsessions/*.
 The file should contain the following:

 ```
 [Desktop Entry]